SHSM/Class Visit Programming

 Registration

-Registration for all SHSM events is now closed.
+Registration for Biological Sciences Day and Social Sciences Day is now closed.